Uiowa-Applied-Topology/tanglenomicon_web_api/docs/unit_description/arborescent/generation_endpoint.md

-# Unit: Montesinos api endpoint
+# Unit: Arborescent api endpoint

 ## Description

-Implementation of the generation endpoint interface for the Montesinos use case.
+Implementation of the generation endpoint interface for the arborescent use case.

 ## Diagrams